What Are We Doing?

 Opposing the hostile take-over of Liberty Apple Valley

 My name is Greg Raven and I live here in Apple Valley.

 The last time we met here was back in 2015, when the Town staff, Town attorneys, Town outside consultants, and dozens of concerned citizens spent hundreds of hours trying to make sense of the Environmental Impact Report of the Apple Valley Ranchos Water System Acquisition Project.

 You assured us back then that this process was necessary.
-In fact, the Town Council delayed voting to proceed with acquisition until after the receipt of the final version of that Report.
+In fact, the Town Council delayed its vote to proceed with acquisition until after the receipt of the final version of that Report.

 Unfortunately, the Town, its attorneys, and its consultants failed to heed input from concerned citizens, so you then had to defend this indefensible document in court.
 Only then did we learn that all the aggravation, wasted time, and squandered money arising out of this process were unnecessary.

 So, here we are again, getting an update on the indispensable and indefensible Report and the ongoing jihad against our water company.

 Meanwhile, all the so-called experts at Town Hall who you promised were going to guide us smoothly through the acquisition are gone, except for the attorneys, of course.

 At the same time, there are hundreds of videos documenting that virtually every public works project is being performed in a careless, desultory, perfunctory, slapdash, sloppy, and slovenly manner.
 Of particular interest are the Town’s sub-par handling of the wells at the golf course and the Horsemen’s Center, and the massive waste of our water at these and other Town properties.
 All the while, the Town’s newsletters assure us that you guys are doing a great job.